Hidden spectral symmetries and mode stability of subextremal Kerr(-dS) black holes: Subextremal Kerr black holes

 as noted by Hatsuda \cite{Hatsuda2020}.
-The second author has shown earlier that this ODE has the same (empty) point spectrum as \eqref{eq:radial-ODE-alpha} with $|a|=M$ when $\Im\omega\geq 0$ and $\omega\neq 0,m\upomega_+$ by means of an (injective) radial transformation \cite[Section 3.1]{TeixeiradaCosta2019}.
-Thus, we fully expect that an analogue of Proposition~\ref{prop:Jaffe-expansion} is possible in the extremal $|a|=M$ Kerr case.
+The second author has shown in earlier work that this ODE has the same (empty) point spectrum as \eqref{eq:radial-ODE-alpha} with $|a|=M$ when $\Im\omega\geq 0$ and $\omega\neq 0,m\upomega_+$ by means of an (injective) radial transformation \cite[Section 3.1]{TeixeiradaCosta2019}.
+Thus, we fully expect that an analogue of Proposition~\ref{prop:Jaffe-expansion} is possible in the doubly confluent Heun, or extremal $|a|=M$ Kerr, case.
 The additional difficulty one must contend with in the proof is that swapping certain masses changes the nature of the singularities in the ODE: for instance, \eqref{eq:extremal-transf-ODE-potential} is of reduced confluent Heun type whereas \eqref{eq:radial-ODE-alpha}, in the case $|a|=M$, is of doubly confluent Heun type.
-We refer the reader to \cite{TeixeiradaCosta2019} or the book \cite{Ronveaux1995} for a precise definition of reduced and doubly confluent Heun ODEs and further details. \end{remark}
+We refer the reader to \cite{TeixeiradaCosta2019} or the book \cite{Ronveaux1995} for a precise definition of reduced and doubly confluent Heun ODEs and further properties of such equations. \end{remark}